Shop History

 to the shop and it's really my staff who have made my vision of the

-collective known as the Needlework Maffia.
-I have three other great
+collective known as the Needlework Mafia.The

 friendship of these ladies is a godsend to me on a daily basis.